WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Raneto/README.md

 # Raneto

-Is An Open Source Knowledgebase Platform That Uses Static Markdown Files To Power Your Knowledgebase.
+is an open source Knowledgebase platform that uses static Markdown files to power your Knowledgebase.

 ---